The holidays and the end of the year will be here before you know it.

 - Want to be connected to something positive

 While there are many other charities and organizations vying for attention, you need to stay active and in constant communication with current and potential donors.
-Make sure you’re getting their attention so your organization is top-of-mind when they’re ready to donate.
+Make sure you’re getting their attention with your fundraising marketing campaigns so your organization is top-of-mind when they’re ready to donate.

 Keep your organization growing with expert advice and all the tools you need, all in one place.